microchip-pic-avr-examples/attiny1627-how-to-use-the-12-bit-differential-adc-with-pga/README.md

 # How to Use the 12-Bit Differential ADC with PGA

-These code examples show how to use the different modes available when using the 12-bit differential ADC with PGA of the ATtiny1627 microcontroller.
+These code examples show how to use the different modes available when using the 12-bit differential ADC with PGA featured in the ATtiny1627 microcontroller.
 The features are explained further in the accompanying tech briefs.

 ## Related Documentation
 - Technical Briefs: